emptymalei/deep-learning/dl/time-series/timeseries-basics.statistical-models.md

 ## ARIMA

 ARIMA is one of the most famous forecasting models[^Cerqueira2019].
-We sketch the relations between the different components of the ARIMA model.
+We will not discuss the details of the model.
+However, for reference, we sketch the relations between the different components of the ARIMA model in the following chart.

 ```mermaid
 flowchart TD